lambda-fairy/lambda-fairy.github.io/blog/0-draft-0-otamatone.md

 This is when you vary the pitch by shaking your hand up and down.
 The effect gives the sound warmth, and can give a professional quality to your otamatone playing.

-The technique is really hard to explain over text, but I've heard it described as "turning a doorknob, but smaller, and faster".
+The technique is kind of hard to explain over text, but I've heard it described as "turning a doorknob, but smaller, and faster".

 Yeah.